Bluff body drag manipulation using pulsed jets and Coanda effect: Introduction

-The former goal was achieved mainly for nominally 2D flows.
-A damping of the strong periodic motions in these wakes is effective either by the use of splitter plates \citep{Bearman65} or by three-dimensional perturbations using tabs devices \citep{Park06}.
-Moreover, active flow control by pulsating and zero-net-mass-flux jets reveals positive effects on the model's drag \citep{Pastoor08,Chaligne13}.
-On the contrary, these strategies have not been proven to be effective in 3D flows, where the strong vortex shedding is absent.
-In 3D wakes, pressure recovery is obtained by boat-tailing and cavity effects of the body shape \citep{Choi14} or by producing flow deflection through steady jets associated or not with a Coanda effect \citep{Englar01,Littlewood12,Pfeiffer12}.
-For practical applications, these control techniques show limitations related to power cost and geometrical constraints.
+A reduction of wake entrainment has been mainly achieved for nominally 2D flows dominated by vortex shedding.
+The damping of the strong periodic dynamics in these wakes is effective either by the use of splitter plates \citep{Bearman65} or by three-dimensional perturbations using tabs devices \citep{Park06}.
+Moreover, fluidic control by pulsating and zero-net-mass-flux jets reveals positive effects on the model's drag \citep{Pastoor08}.
+However, the same strategies have not been successfully applied in 3D turbulent flows, where the vortex shedding amplitude is reduced.
+In such wakes, pressure recovery is obtained by boat-tailing and cavity appendices \citep{Choi14,Evrard16}, or by producing flow deflection through steady jets associated or not with a Coanda effect \citep{Englar01,Littlewood12,Pfeiffer12}.
+For practical applications, such control techniques are limited with respect to power expense and geometrical constraints.

-In this sense, we explore the possibility to decrease both constraints by deviating the flow through unsteady shear layer forcing and Coanda effects.
-Perturbing shear-layers has been the subject of a significant body of work \citep{Ho84}.
-The transition from the separated boundary-layers to a self-similar shear-layer is highly sensitive to the frequency and the strength of perturbations \citep{Fiedler98}.
-In particular, periodic forcing of initially formed shear-layers shows a wide spectrum of effects.